 they think that married couples get their sexual tensions satisfied so they

-can come to church without thinking about people in the wrong way, but this
+don't come to church thinking about people in the wrong way, but this

 is also a fallacy, because having sex does not satisfy a person’s desire